-- In preparation for the 2nd data improvement workshop the staff will analyze currently available small purse seine data to better understand its representativeness and make the necessary recommendations based on science. - The IATTC staff is collaborating on two research projects on dolphins focused on improving current understanding of the potential impacts of tuna fisheries on dolphin populations (SAC-14 INF-K), including a cow-calf separation study and an abundance survey.
-Furthermore, the staff has coorganized a 2nd workshop on methods to monitor the status of dolphins in 2024. - The staff aim to restructure this Ecosystem Considerations report into two ecosystem-advice products: 1) an indicator-based ecosystem report card ("EcoCard") and corresponding Ecosystem Status Assessment to detail indicator selection, calculation, and validation, with a main goal of improving IATTC's communication of ecosystem status (see EB-02-02).
+- During the 2nd meeting of the EBWG, a recommendation was adopted stating, "the staff, in coordination with CPCs, develop and present to the Commission results of a process to characterize and classify the longline fleets and their fisheries in the Convention Area, distinguishing their dynamics and differentiated impacts, as well as the catchability of species, whether directed, associated or incidental."
+Consequently, the IATTC staff developed an approach to produce, in coordination with CPCs, a formal classification and definition of longline fisheries in the eastern Pacific Ocean (EPO) (SAC-16-09).
+The results of that discussion will be useful for improving data collection and other provisions for the longline fisheries in the IATTC. - The IATTC staff is collaborating on two research projects on dolphins focused on improving current understanding of the potential impacts of tuna fisheries on dolphin populations (SAC-14 INF-K), including a cow-calf separation study and a CKMR assessment pilot. - The staff aim to restructure this Ecosystem Considerations report into two ecosystem-advice products: 1) an indicator-based ecosystem report card ("EcoCard") and corresponding Ecosystem Status Assessment to detail indicator selection, calculation, and validation, with a main goal of improving IATTC's communication of ecosystem status (see EB-02-02).
+The workplan in EB-02-02 was presented to, and supported by, the EBWG (see WGEB-02 Recommendations, SAC-15 Recommendations) and an update on the purpose (i.e., goal and objective) and framework of the proposed workplan is presented in EB-03-04 for discussion with EBWG participants.